Use SEPP distributions to tap retirement funds penalty-free

-A special method called substantially equal periodic payments allows early access to funds, but it comes with tight restrictions
+Substantially equal periodic payments (SEPP distributions) allow early access to retirement funds, penalty-free, with tight restrictions

 In 1974, Congress struck a bargain with American taxpayers.
 Here’s what Congress basically said in the Internal Revenue Code:

-If you save for your own retirement, the government won’t tax you while you earn income on your retirement savings – not interest, nor dividends, nor capital gains.
-This will allow your nest egg to grow over time, so that when you’re ready to retire, you won’t need to rely as much on Social Security or other government programs.
+If you save for your own retirement, the government won’t tax you on income on your retirement savings – not interest, nor dividends, nor capital gains.
+This will allow your nest egg to grow over time.
+When you’re ready to retire, you won’t need to rely as much on Social Security or other government programs.

 But – when you retire and start drawing down your savings, the government will tax any distributions.
 After all, your contributions came from money that was never taxed to begin with (salary deferrals), or contributions that earned you a tax deduction (traditional IRAs).
 The government will want to recoup its investment in your retirement after having deferred tax on it for so long.
 It’s only fair.

 And there’s more.

 If you do crack open your nest egg before it’s time to retire, that’s an early distribution.
 Not only will the government tax the early distributions, but you’ll also be penalized.
 So, do yourself a favor and don’t touch your nest egg until you retire.